 0 Total Credits

-- In the Mathematical Science MS program, the thesis option provides an independent learning experience through directed research, reading published research papers, and writing and defending the thesis.
-The nonthesis option requires students to take one of the two-semester sequences, where they apply mathematical principles to independent projects.
+- In the Mathematical Science MS program, the thesis option provides an independent learning experience through directed research, reading relevant research articles, and writing and defending a comprehensive thesis.
+The non-thesis option requires students to complete research-oriented advanced courses, including project-based activities.

 Grand Total Credits: 30